bennyh960/queue-manager/README.md

   - `name`: string — Handler name
   - `handler`: function — Handler function `(payload) => any`
+  - `options`(optional):

-  - `options`(optional): -`maxRetries?` : number - same as the instance 'maxRetries' but it will override the instance 'maxRetries' for the particular handler.
+    - `maxRetries?` : number - same as the instance 'maxRetries' but it will override the instance 'maxRetries' for the particular handler.

     - `maxProcessingTime`:number - same as instance 'maxProcessingTime' but it will override the instance 'maxProcessingTime' for the particular handler.
     - `useAutoSchema?`:boolean - using regex to identify handler params - cover 90% of cases .